Bueller87/Cadence-Docs/docs/00-codelabs/02-helm-deploy-postgres-elasticsearch.md

 ```

 #### What this configuration does

+**Global Security Setting:**
+- `allowInsecureImages: true` - Required to use images from the `bitnamilegacy` repository
+- Bitnami charts validate that images come from approved repositories; legacy images are flagged as "unrecognized"
+- This setting bypasses the validation check

 **Image Repository Note:**
 - This configuration uses the `bitnamilegacy` repository for PostgreSQL and Elasticsearch images